Méthode de Recherche en Psychologie: A full breakdown

 Quantitative Research Methods: Measuring and Quantifying Behavior

-Quantitative research methods emphasize numerical data and statistical analysis to explore relationships between variables.
+Quantitative research methods underline numerical data and statistical analysis to explore relationships between variables.
 These methods are particularly useful when researchers seek to test specific hypotheses or establish causal relationships.
 Several key quantitative methods are commonly employed in psychology:

 1. Experimental Research: Establishing Causality